We have to celebrate, because this brother of yours …he was lost and has been found. – Christian scripture, Luke 15:32

 A Family Ritual

 Does your family have a ritual for welcoming family members home?
 A ritual can be something as simple as a hug or a kiss.
-How do you greet your child when you pick him/her up from school or daycare?
+How do you greet your child when you pick them up from school or daycare?
 If most of the family is home when a parent returns from work, how is this person greeted?
 You may wish to create your own family ritual of welcome home, which might include:

 Everyone getting up from what he/she is doing to greet the returning person.